-For air conditioners, this may cause less airflow over the evaporator coil, which is the part that cools the air.
+For air conditioners, closing vents may cause less airflow over the evaporator coil, which is the part that cools the air.
 If there’s less air picking up that “coldness,” then it’s building up on your coil, causing it to freeze and turn into a block of ice.

 This may eventually ruin your compressor.

-Reduced airflow for a heater causes it to simply become to hot and perhaps crack, a potentially deadly problem.
+Reduced airflow from closed vents for a heater causes it to simply become to hot and perhaps crack, a potentially deadly problem.
 A cracked heat exchange can leak poisonous carbon monoxide into your home.
 This gas is odorless and deadly.

 As stated earlier, these issues won’t happen quickly, and you’d have to close off most of the vents in your home before permanently damaging your hardware.
 But the increased pressure of closed vents will restrict the airflow from a PSC blower and cause comfort issues.

 Why You Shouldn’t Close the Vents on an ECM System